underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 ## doobie

 Both doobie and Slick 3 use similar patterns for executing a query -- in fact, doobie was the first database technology I saw doing this.
-It's our friend the free monad and interpreter that Noel has been describing in [recent posts][free].
+Queries are represented using our friend the free monad and interpreter that Noel has been describing in [recent posts][free].

 We're just looking at the query checking part of doobie here.
 The excellent [book of doobie] is the place to go to learn more about the whole project.